Patrick Kanyuka

 Patrick Elamenji Kanyuka (born 19 July 1987) is a ex Congolese footballer who played as a defender.
-Founder & owner of Waltham Cross Football Club, also a community organisation The Future Cross CIC.
+He is the founder and chairman of Waltham Cross Football Club and the owner of multiple businesses, including Future Cross CIC, Patkans, and the International College Programme.
+Kanyuka is also actively involved in community development through the Active in Hope Community Foundation, which focuses on mental health, education, and skills development.